AQUATH/AutoBackup/README.md

 ### Prerequisites

 To use AutoBackup you only need Python 3.
-No installation needed.
+No installation is needed.

 ### Using AutoBackup